Vihaan3/knowledge-garden/content/Personal Knowledge Management/Soon Blog Posts.md

 - The explanatory power of not viewing large groups (like countries) in history as faceless entities with general motives and abstracted stories that attempt to explain their actions
 	- This is nowhere near an original idea and something everybody knows, but I think it's so easy for people to turn to general abstracted stories when thinking about history that it's worth writing about
 		- US works on hydrogen bomb because of competition between the different branches of the military (?
 I believe heard this on the Dwarkesh Podcast)
-		- Soviet Union -> Russia as a story of Yeltsin and Gorbachev hating each other
+		- Soviet Union to Russia as a story of Yeltsin and Gorbachev hating each other
-		- Weimar Republic -> rise of Nazism as a highly contingent story filled with different factions trying to use the Nazis in their struggles against each other
+		- Weimar Republic to rise of Nazism as a highly contingent story filled with different factions trying to use the Nazis in their struggles against each other
 		- Russia at the outbreak of WW1 as a story of Sazonov vs. Nicholas
 - A follow up to the [education reform](https://vihaansondhi.substack.com/p/reforming-american-schools) post with a story about why things are broken in schools right now and how to address them.
+	- Can probably digress into a case study of service-providing public institutions in general, why they're so hard to execute well, and how to make them execute decently well.
 - Vibes-based:
 	- An [adversarial collaboration](https://www.lesswrong.com/tag/adversarial-collaboration)
 	- A post with the vibes of Byrne Hobart's writing